NivenT/Planet/README.md

   * The edge of the planet is visible as a white line (probably alpha blending issues since the world overlaps a little at the edge)
   * the planet is distorted as you move up and down in debug mode
     * not sure if this is actually a bug or just an artifact of how things are rendered
+* Due to a bug in jubuliant-funicular (specifically, in its CallbackManager class), the game sometimes enters a thread lock upon exiting
+* The physics could use some fine tuning

 ## (Very) Rough Roadmap
 This is a sketch of what I think I should try to do/add next.
 The items are not listed exactly in the order they will be taken care of because (I suspect) there will be a lot of going back and forth between different things as the game is being fleshed out.